Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Results

-\paragraph{Cholesky Performance.} Our performance evaluation of Cholesky factorization on the NVIDIA H200 GPU (Fig.~\ref{fig:cholesky_h200}) highlights the benefit of precision-aware recursion.
-All results are normalized against \texttt{cuSOLVER}’s \texttt{FP64} performance (baseline = 1.0).
-Shallow configurations \texttt{[F16, F32]} yield modest speedups, and the \texttt{[F16, F32, F64]} configuration overcomes initial small-matrix overhead to reach a 1.21$\times$ speedup.
-Deeper mixed-precision hierarchies, such as \texttt{[F16, F16, F16, F32]} and \texttt{[F16, F16, F16, F16, F16, F16, F32]}, show progressively higher gains—reaching over 4$\times$ and 5$\times$ speedups respectively for large matrices ($n = 65{,}536$).
-The deepest configuration (\texttt{Pure F16}) achieves nearly 6$\times$ acceleration, highlighting the synergy between low-precision arithmetic and our recursive implementation.
+\paragraph{Cholesky Performance.} Our performance evaluation of Cholesky factorization on the H200 GPU (Fig.~\ref{fig:cholesky_perf_acc_h200}, left) highlights the benefit of precision-aware recursion.
+Speedups for mixed-precision configurations are normalized against the cuSOLVER baseline corresponding to their diagonal precision.
+Shallow configurations \texttt{[F16, F32]} yield modest speedups against cuSOLVER FP32, and the \texttt{[F16, F32, F64]} configuration overcomes initial small-matrix overhead to reach a 1.21$\times$ speedup against cuSOLVER FP64.
+Deeper mixed-precision hierarchies, such as \texttt{[F16, F16, F16, F32]} and \texttt{[F16, F16, F16, F16, F16, F16, F32]}, show progressively higher gains—reaching up to 3.29$\times$ and 5.07$\times$ speedups respectively relative to their FP32 diagonal for large matrices ($n = 65{,}536$).
+Due to the absence of a vendor FP16 solver, the deepest configuration (\texttt{Pure F16}) is evaluated against the FP32 baseline, achieving a 5.75$\times$ acceleration, highlighting the synergy between low-precision arithmetic and our recursive implementation.
 These gains stem from the aggressive use of fast \texttt{FP16} compute and efficient tiling strategies that exploit the H200’s high memory bandwidth and ample L2 cache.

 We can break down the execution time of the full FP64 recursive solver at $n=65{,}536$, which has a runtime of 2,141\,ms. The recursive TRSM and SYRK updates account for roughly 788\,ms (37\%) and 514\,ms (24\%) of the total runtime, respectively.
 The remaining 839\,ms (39\%) is spent in the POTRF base cases and recursive overhead.
 Because the TRSM and SYRK off-diagonal updates account for over 60\% of the execution time, accelerating the performance of these specific routines via low-precision is what drives the speedups observed in large matrices.